Moss: DNA repair

 The moss Physcomitrium patens has been used as a model organism to study how plants repair damage to their DNA, especially the repair mechanism known as homologous recombination.
 If the plant cannot repair DNA damage, e.g., double-strand breaks, in their somatic cells, the cells can lose normal functions or die.
 If this occurs during meiosis (part of sexual reproduction), they could become infertile.
 The genome of P. patens has been sequenced, which has allowed several genes involved in DNA repair to be identified.
 P. patens mutants that are defective in key steps of homologous recombination have been used to work out how the repair mechanism functions in plants.
 For example, a study of P. patens mutants defective in RpRAD51, a gene that encodes a protein at the core of the recombinational repair reaction, indicated that homologous recombination is essential for repairing DNA double-strand breaks in this plant.
 Similarly, studies of mutants defective in Ppmre11 or Pprad50 (that encode key proteins of the MRN complex, the principal sensor of DNA double-strand breaks) showed that these genes are necessary for repair of DNA damage as well as for normal growth and development.

 Classification

-Recently, mosses have been grouped with the liverworts and hornworts in the division Bryophyta (bryophytes, or Bryophyta sensu lato).
+Since 2018, mosses have been grouped with the liverworts and hornworts in the division Bryophyta (bryophytes, or Bryophyta sensu lato).
 The bryophyte division itself contains three groups, sometimes considered divisions themselves: Bryophyta (mosses), Marchantiophyta (liverworts) and Anthocerotophyta (hornworts); it has been proposed that these latter divisions are de-ranked to the classes Bryopsida, Marchantiopsida, and Anthocerotopsida, respectively.
 The mosses and liverworts are now considered to belong to a clade called Setaphyta.

 The mosses, (Bryophyta sensu stricto), are divided into eight classes: